 When we look at a PPL split, we’re talking about shared motor patterns, allowing muscles to work together that prefer to work together.

-The opposite would be a Bro Split, which isolates muscles with the purpose of creating hypertrophy through focus and efficiency.
+The opposite would be a Bro Split, one of the most common training splits, which isolates muscles with the purpose of creating hypertrophy through focus and efficiency.

 For example, during a Bro Split, if I’m doing a standard dumbbell curl, I’m trying to keep the forearms out of the movement.
 And I would do this by bending the wrist slightly backwards to allow the biceps to do more of the work.